EdJaPe/CSCI345-Course-Materials/assignments/lab1.md

 ### Download Ubuntu ISO

 Initially we will be using Ubuntu 20.04, so download a copy of the server version of Ubuntu 20.04 from [Ubuntu's website](https://ubuntu.com/download/server).
+Make sure you click on *"Option 2: Manual server installation"* to download the server ISO disk image to use to setup a new VM from.

 ### Setup VM